What is Recession-Proof?

-Recession-proof investments are mathematically identifiable because they generally have betas below one, meaning that their statistical volatility does not coordinate strongly with the overall volatility of the .
+Recession-proof investments are mathematically identifiable because they generally have betas below one, meaning that their statistical volatility does not coordinate strongly with the overall volatility of the market.
 Intuitively, they usually can be found in industries that produce necessary and often relatively cheap products that consumers don't feel they can go without even when times are tight (think utility, food, and oil industries).
-Because consumers' frequent purchases of these products represent a relatively small portion of most consumers’ annual , demand tends to be fairly stable year-in and year-out.
+Because consumers' frequent purchases of these products represent a relatively small portion of most consumers’ annual income, demand tends to be fairly stable year-in and year-out.

-As with any strategy tied to the business cycle, however, active investors attracted to recession-proof securities are often faced with the arduous task of trying to time the market -- that is, to predict when things are starting to head south so they can buy recession-proof securities at the optimal time, and then predict when things turn around so they can sell at the optimal time and invest in higher-beta securities.
+As with any investment strategy tied to the business cycle, however, active investors attracted to recession-proof securities are often faced with the arduous task of trying to time the market -- that is, to predict when things are starting to head south so they can buy recession-proof securities at the optimal time, and then predict when things will turn around so they can sell at the optimal time and invest in higher-beta securities.
 Although this approach can optimize returns, many investors hastily pass over recession-proof securities in favor of more aggressive names during economic expansions and thus introduce undue risk to their portfolios.